johanv/blog.johanv.org/posts/installing-cyanogenmod-and-open-gapps-on-an-old-samsung-galaxy-s2-i9100.rst

 Android 6.0).

 I had some troubles with using the Cyanogenmod wiki, so I used googles cache.
-It took me more than a day to realise that `Cyanogenmod seems to have ceised existing
+It took me more than a day to realize that `Cyanogenmod seems to have ceised existing
 <https://www.xda-developers.com/the-death-of-cyangenmod-and-whats-in-store-for-the-future/>`_.
 So I guess this was the last time I installed CyanogenMod.
 But nevertheless,